Physical Address

 Spend Time in Your Garden

+Aside from this, you can also opt for gardening.
 Gardening can be a meditative and relaxing experience that helps you clear your mind and connect with the earth.
 Also, it gives you a sense of accomplishment as you watch your plants grow.
 And, of course, the fruits (and veggies) of your labor are a delicious reminder of the bounty of nature.
-So get outside and grow this summer!

 Try These Summertime Activities